Samax80/EDl-To-DOC/README.md

 # EDl-To-DOC
-Reads info from  an  EDl (text) file and creates a xlsx using a template .
+MVC C #web app that  Reads info from  an  EDl (text) file and creates a xlsx using a template .